Joint initiative of Carleton University, CUASA and University of Ottawa

 Peter Ricketts, Provost and Vice-President (Academic)

 More News Posts

-Academic Unit: Electronics Category of Appointment: Preliminary (Tenure-Track) Field of Specialization: Micro/Nano Device Fabrication Rank/Position Title: Assistant or Associate Professor Start Date: July 1, 2018 Closing Date: Applications will be...
+Field of Specialization: Anthropology Academic Unit: Sociology and Anthropology Category of Appointment: Term Rank/Position Title: Instructor I Start Date: July 1, 2018 Closing Date: Applications will be accepted until the...
 More

 Academic Unit: Sprott School of Business Category of Appointment: Distinguished Visiting Research Chair Field of Specialization: Entrepreneurship Rank/Position Title: Fulbright Canada Distinguished Chair in Entrepreneurship Start Date: Fall 2019 Closing...
 More